GroaningToad/TechTitans-DEBU/README.md

 new Objective: alongside all the old ones.
 Check whether the game works properly.
-Check the functions of PlayerClickButton method properly.
+Check the functions of PlayerClickButton method properly. bugs found: button 62,72,78 didn't highlight thr grid first try but did it on sceond try
+            after playing 3 straight continious games button 40,43,34 didn't highlight the grid after this non of the matched button didn't hightlight the grid.